 To follow the campaign and bring change:

-- Read campaign posts ‘Stand Up to Weight Stigma‘, ‘Weight Stigma in Employment‘, ‘Weight Stigma at Work: Moving from analysis to action‘, and ‘Weight Stigma in the media‘.
+- Read the campaign posts: ‘Stand Up to Weight Stigma‘, ‘Weight Stigma in Employment‘, ‘Weight Stigma at Work: Moving from analysis to action‘, ‘Weight Stigma in the media‘, ‘Thin = happy + successful: the impact of stigmatising media content on people living with obesity‘ and ‘Framing obesity, ending stigma: The change we need to see in the media‘.

 - Follow the hashtags #StandUpToWeightStigma and #SUTWS on Twitter and Facebook.